Radical Orchiectomy (Testicular Cancer)

 General endotracheal [/ spinal]

 The patient was positioned supine.
 The right [left] inguinal region was prepped and draped.
 A [5]-cm oblique inguinal incision was made in the right [left] inguinal crease.
-The external oblique aponeurosis was incised along its fibers.
-The spermatic cord was identified at the external inguinal ring and encircled with a Penrose drain.
+The external oblique aponeurosis was incised along its fibers to the external inguinal ring.

-The external oblique was closed with [2-0 Vicryl].
 The ilioinguinal nerve was identified and preserved.

+The external oblique aponeurosis was closed with [2-0 Vicryl].
 Skin was closed with [3-0 Monocryl].

 None